Last updated: August 25, 2022

-Read time: 5 Minutes
+Read time: 3 Minutes

 The main request editor is used to define the request template from which all attack requests will be derived.
 For each attack request, Burp takes the request template, and places one or more payloads into the positions defined by the payload markers.

-The easiest way to set up the request template is to select the request you want to attack anywhere within Burp, and choose the "Send to Intruder" option on the context menu.
-This will send the selected request to a new tab in Intruder, and will automatically populate the Target and Positions tabs.
+The easiest way to set up the Target field and request template is to select the request you want to attack anywhere within Burp, and choose the Send to Intruder option on the context menu.
+This will send the selected request to a new tab in Intruder, and will automatically populate the request template and Target field.

 Payload markers are placed using the § character, and function as follows:

 - Each pair of markers designates a single payload position.

 - A pair of markers may optionally enclose some text from the template request between them.

 - When a payload position is assigned a payload, both the markers and any enclosed text are replaced with the payload.